 With uncertainty, there’s risk.
 In business, we take risks all day, every day — some businesses more than others.
-We’ve worked with NASA on projects that had literally thousands of potential points of failure and seemed impossible to work around — like gently landing a robot on Mars.
+We’ve worked with NASA on projects that had literally thousands of potential points of failure and seemed impossible to work around, like gently landing a robot on Mars.
 So how do those guys confront risk?
 They tackle it head-on.
 They try to quantify and measure the things that will fail.
-And then, they either fix them, or move on.
-They build better models for their understanding of failure, and get teams to consider different aspects and costs of risk.
+And then, they either fix them or move on.
+They build better models for their understanding of failure, and they get teams to consider different aspects and costs of risk.

 Yes, we’re talking about actual rocket science here.
 But we can adopt those same ideas — quantifying and measuring, fixing or moving on — for living with the uncertainty of bad information in life, politics, or business.